 Endodontic treatment is performed by an endodontic doctor, an endodontic specialist.

-The microscope can be used successfully in almost all dental procedures, because it offers the possibility of viewing certain details that cannot be seen with the naked eye, but which may have considerable importance for the diagnosis and achievement of a quality dental treatment.
+The microscope can be used successfully in almost all dental procedures, as it offers the possibility to visualize details that cannot be observed with the naked eye, but which can be of considerable importance for diagnosis and for the performance of a quality dental treatment.

-But the use of the microscope in root canal treatments is no longer a matter of choice.
-As we have already mentioned, root canal treatments involve removing the pulp from the pulp chamber and from the root canals, and their thorough subsequent cleaning.
-It must be known that teeth can have one to three roots, with up to three root canals each, some of which can be as thin as hair.
-In order for root canal treatments to be effective, all root canals must be detected and treated.
+In endodontics, however, the use of the microscope is no longer a matter of choice.
+As already mentioned, root canal treatment, or endodontic treatment, involves removing the pulp from the pulp chamber and root canals, as well as thoroughly cleaning them.
+It should be noted that the teeth can have from one to three roots, with up to three root canals each, and some of these canals can be as thin as a hair.
+For root canal treatment to be effective, it is important to detect and treat all root canals.
 For these reasons, in this type of treatment the microscope is an indispensable tool, as it allows: